The perched villages of the Luberon

 On our way back down, Larry and Kathy had the good idea of sitting down at the Petit Café for a drink.
 The Provencal lifestyle is not so difficult to acquire!

 Next destination, Menerbes.
-Legend says that Nostramdum nicknamed this town “the ghost vessel” after it’s long ship-like layout on a hill.
-The town’s name first appeared as “Menerba”; a roman goddess of wisdom – in 1081.
-During the Wars of Regligion, when it was besieged by Catholics for 5 years (1573-1578), the Protestants, referred to as the Huguenots, seemed to survive through secret passage ways used to get supplies.
-That is, until they reluctantly surrendered on December 9th, 1578 (Siege de Menerbes).
+Legend says that Nostradamus nicknamed this town “the ghost vessel” after it’s long ship-like layout on a hill.
+The town’s name first appeared as “Menerba”, a roman goddess of wisdom – in 1081.
+During the Wars of Regligion, when it was beseiged by Catholics for 5 years ( 1573-1578), the Protestants, referred to as the Vaudois in the region, seemed to survive throug secret passage ways used to get supplies.
+That is, until they reluctantly surrendered on December 9th, 1578.

-Some say Menerbes became the jet-set of the Luberon: Pablo Picasso bought his mistress Dora Maar a house here, famous artists such as Nicolas de Stael and Joe Downing were residents and more recently, Peter Mayle poetically brought the village alive (although, I have heard that he has moved to Lourmarin).
+Some say Menerbes became the jet-set of the Luberon: Pablo Picasso bought his mistress Dora Maar a house here, famous artists such as Nicolas de Stael and Joe Downing were residents (along with Peter Mayle who wrote A Year in Provence).

 En route to Lacoste, we stopped at the Abbey Saint-Hilaire (a privately owned Historical Monument).
 Larry and Kathy mentioned that they were getting a little tired of visiting churches but were pleasantly surprised by the simplicity and unique architecture of this former Carmelite convent developed around 1250 on a pre-existing religious site.
 I also got a great shot of them with the Luberon valley that I am sure they will enjoy for years to come (see photo at the top).